truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 Using a computer with access to the same network as the TrueNAS system, enter the host name and domain or IP address in a web browser to connect to the SCALE web interface.

 {{< hint info >}}
-The browser you use can impact quality of your user experience.
+The browser you use can impact the quality of your user experience.
 We generally recommend using Firefox, Edge, or Chrome.
 {{< /hint >}}

 {{< include file="/_includes/RootLoginWarnSCALE.md" type="page" >}}

 With the implementation of rootless login, root is no longer the default administrator username, rather you use the new admin user created during the installation process.
-We recommend creating the admin user during the installation process and use this to log into SCALE.
+We recommend creating the admin user during the installation process and using it to log into SCALE.

 Based on the authentication method selected in step 4 of the SCALE [TrueNAS installer Console Setup]({{< relref "InstallingScale.md" >}}) process, you could see one of three sign-in splash screen options for the web UI.

 * Selecting **1.
-Administrative user (admin)** opens the SCALE sign-in screen to log in with admin username and password created during installation.
+Administrative user (admin)** opens the SCALE sign-in screen to log in with the admin username and password created during installation.
 * Selecting **2.
 Root user (not recommended** opens the SCALE sign-in screen to log in with the root username and the root password created during installation.
 * Selecting **3.
 Configuring using Web UI** opens a SCALE sign-in screen where you select the option for either the admin or root user and create the password.